Mileage: 6.5 miles RT (but you can go for miles)

 From the trailhead, it was just 500ft or so to a footbridge suspended over the smooth rolling water.
 Things have been so dry lately; the river was low and glassy.

 I can imagine during the spring it rages quite a bit more.
-On the other side, we met a junction and turned east or left for our trail today (right takes you towards Pratt Lake that I talk about in THIS trip report).
+On the other side, we met a junction and turned east or left for our trail today (right takes you towards Pratt Lake that I talk about here)

 Here, the trail was carved into the river gorge for a distance with solid rock to our right and the river meandering to our left.
 Garfield Mountain presented itself proudly in front of us, bare of the winter white it wore the last time I saw it from our Snow Lake approach.
 I’ve seen pictures during the winter when it stands 5,519 ft over the river valley looking quite regal in white.